 Dr. Burch says that there are pros and cons to each, but they all can be successful if you follow a few basic tips, including:

-- keep a consistent schedule; this pertains to trips outside, feeding and exercise
+- Keeping a consistent schedule; this pertains to trips outside, feeding and exercise.

 Let’s explore some of these concepts in depth.

 Crates Rank High as a Potty Training Tool

 Many people new to dogs cringe at the idea of confining their puppies in a crate, but the reluctance to use this tool generally evaporates after a few days of living with a new pet.
 Crates make life easier.
 It’s a good idea to get your dog accustomed to one for many reasons, such as vet visits, travel, convalescence, and safety.

 Dogs are den animals and will seek out a little canine cave for security whether you provide one or not.
 That makes it relatively easy to train your dog to love her crate.